JonathanAndrews/MakersBnB/README.md

 `git clone https://github.com/JonathanAndrews/MakersBnB.git`

 - Install [MongoDB](https://www.mongodb.com/download-center/v2/community) to your computer.
-Use this [video](https://www.youtube.com/watch?v=DX15WbKidXY) if your encounter any issues.
+Use this [video](https://www.youtube.com/watch?v=DX15WbKidXY) if you encounter any issues.

 - Install Node and check for updates